 Another great activity option near Salida is a visit to the Mount Princeton Hot Springs.
 About a 25-minute drive from downtown Salida, these sprawling hot springs are the perfect place to relax after a busy day of exploring Colorado.

 Looking to spend the night in Salida?
-Check out this beautiful cottage retreat on the river!
+Check out this beautiful secluded log cabin!

 Start the second day of this Denver to Telluride road trip with some outdoor time in the Colorado sunshine!
 After leaving Salida, drive for about half an hour down the 285 South, and you’ll reach the beautiful Monarch Mountain.